kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 * [Write a class and list of line numbers, one class per asterisk, that describe the smell]

 ### Description:
-Class PickerOrderList and class SequencerOrderList use just different method names but actually do quite similar functionality.
+Class PickerOrderList and class SequencerOrderList use similar methods and do quite similar functionality.
+For example, the method "getIDs" in both classes do almost the same thing except class PickerOrderList use pickerSKUOrder while class SequencerOrderList use sequencerSKUOrder.
 [In your own words, explain how this particular code smells.]

 ### Solution:
-Delete class SequencerOrderList, and just use class PickerOrderList to do things which original SequencerOrderList do.
+Write a superclass OrderList, let class PickerOrderList and class SequencerOrderList extends OrderList, write methods toString() and getIDs() in superclass OrderList.
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]
 # List of code smells